NASA-IMPACT/veda-config/docs/NETLIFY_CMS.md

 The button will change its text to 'View preview' once the preview is ready as you click upon it.
 This can take upwards of a few minutes.
 If you continue to click 'Check for Preview' then it should change once a preview exists.
 You can click on the button to see your change on preview page.

-Currently, f you are updating your post, the button will continue to say 'View preview.'
+Currently, when you are updating your post, the button will continue to say 'View preview.'
 However, there is still a small time delay.
 If your most recent change does not appear, give it a few minutes and it should show up.

 ![Editor showing 'view preview' button](./media/view-preview.png)